-Early PPP Fraud and the FCA: A Tenuous Link
+Early PPP Fraud And The FCA: A Tenuous Link

 First, the federal government pays the banks a processing fee based on the size of the loan.
 Second, if the loan is forgiven, the federal government reimburses the bank for the loan.

 Only in the latter situation, it seemed, would the full amount of the loan be subject to the trebled damages of the False Claims Act.
-Otherwise, the damages in that case where your cousin fraudulently obtained a loan for $100,000 is only the 3.5% processing fee, or $3,500, plus a potential penalty.
+Otherwise, the damages in the case where your cousin fraudulently obtained a loan for $100,000 is only the 3.5% processing fee, or $3,500, plus a potential penalty.

-The reporter asked me about these cases settling for the amount of the loan and a small penalty, and I was able to explain the above: if the loans had not been forgiven, then the only damages to the government was the small processing fee.
+I was recently contacted and interviewed by a Bloomberg Law reporter writing an article about PPP and the False Claims Act.
+The reporter asked me about these cases settling for the amount of the loan and a small penalty, and I explained: If the loans had not been forgiven, then the only damages to the government was the small processing fee.

 A day after the article was published, another settlement was announced: a Virginia-based IT firm repaid a $192,000 loan in addition to $31,000 in damages and penalties.
 The whistleblower will receive a share of the latter amount in that case as well.